Oracle Cloud Infrastructure Logging Analytics

 oci_la_log_path

-Specify the original location of the log files
+Specifies the original location of the log files.

 oci_la_global_metadata

-Use this parameter to specify additional global metadata along with original log content to Logging Analytics.
-The format is 'key_name value'.
-This option can be set multiple times
+Specifies additional global metadata along with original log content to Logging Analytics.
+The format is key_name value.
+This option can be set multiple times.

 oci_la_metadata

-Use this parameter to specify additional metadata for a log event along with original log content to Logging Analytics.
-The format is 'key_name value'.
-This option can be set multiple times
+Specifies additional metadata for a log event along with original log content to Logging Analytics.
+The format is key_name value.
+This option can be set multiple times.

 TLS/SSL

-OCI Logging Analytics output plugin supports TLS/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section.
+The OCI Logging Analytics output plugin supports TLS/SSL.
+For more details about the properties available and general configuration, see TLS/SSL.

 Prerequisites

-• OCI Logging Analytics service must be onboarded with the minumum required policies, in the OCI region where you want to monitor.
-Refer Logging Analytics Quick Start for details.
+• You must onboard with the OCI Logging Analytics service for the minimum required policies in the OCI region where you want to monitor.
+Refer to Logging Analytics Quick Start for details.

-In order to insert records into the OCI Logging Analytics service, you can run the plugin from the command line or through the configuration file:
+To insert records into the OCI Logging Analytics service, you can run the plugin from the command line or through a configuration file.

 Command line

-The OCI Logging Analytics plugin can read the parameters from the command line in two ways, through the -p argument (property), e.g:
+The OCI Logging Analytics plugin can read the parameters from the command line in two ways, through the -p (property) argument.
+For example:

 -p oci_la_log_group_id=<lg_id> -p oci_la_log_source_name=<ls_name> -p tls=on -p tls.verify=off -m '*'